Posture, Key Numbering System, Adult and Children

 I have had my own Piano Studio for both group piano classes and individual lessons with elementary age beginners, transfer students and adults.
 In the Public School settings, I have had access to keyboards to use as instruction in general music classes.

 Having been a public school teacher, as well as a private and group piano instructor, I've observed how differently students "digest" information, and piano lessons are a great way to make use of different learning styles.
 I emphasize knowing HOW to practice before you leave so you'll be successful at home, and you are welcome to contact me with problems during the week so you don't lose a week in progressing with your lessons.
 I've had students send a video of a tricky section to ask for alternative fingering, and photos to clarify how they are reading something!!
 I also perform with an orchestra and want to feel proficient among my peers, so I really know how it feels to make a mistake in front of everyone.
-I am here to help you feel proud of your ...
+I am here to help you feel proud of your progress.
+My primary teaching ...

 Beginning students up to age 11 will begin with Bastien method.
 This curriculum is great at introducing interval recognition.
 I supplement this with fun pieces from Alfred, where they strengthen sight reading skills.
 Flashcards are also used as reinforcement.

 Older kids and adults will begin with Alfred's adult course and progress quickly into independent playing.

 For all ages - After the student has reached a level of more independent playing, the student/parent will help select the direction we take the lessons.

 I use Hanon to aid in dexterity.
 Classical music, composition, and popular music are just a few of the directions we can take!